blackhatflow/blog/crypto_it_google.md

 | make extra money online from home      | fare soldi extra online da casa                   |

 ## setup

+Google strategy is entirely up to you, but here are our settings anyway.

+You might want to watch your bidding, cpc cap as well

 ![Screen Shot 2020-01-23 at 9.39.43 AM.png](https://raw.githubusercontent.com/blackhatflow/storage/master/2020/01/23-09-40-16-Screen%20Shot%202020-01-23%20at%209.39.43%20AM.png)